Top-six play-offs

+A Top-six play-off is a structure for a sporting tournament that determines the winner based off the best six teams in the previous rounds.
+The top two seeds are offered a shorter, safer path to the final while the 3rd to 6th seeds must win a series of elimination rounds to stay in the competition.

-After a top-five play-off system was used, a play-off structure involving the top six teams was used to determine the winners of the Super League competition in British rugby league from 2002 through to 2008.
+A top six structure replaced a top-five play-off system to determine the winners of the Super League competition in British rugby league from 2002 through to 2008.

 Apart from the grand final, all matches were staged at the home ground of the team placed higher in the final league table.
 A similar system was used by the Australian National Soccer League.
 The A-League uses the same system to determine its champions, but with a subtle difference outlined below.

 From week two on, the top-six play-offs system reflects exactly the Page playoff system.

 With the expansion of Super League from 12 teams to 14 for 2009, the number of teams making the play-offs increased from 6 to 8.
 For details of the new system, see Super League play-offs.